startup-boilerplate/homepage/README.md

   demo is an absolutely alpha.
   - it needs test
   - it needs environment awareness
-  - and many many more... your really welcome to contribute ;)
+  - and many many more... you are really welcome to contribute ;)